JonathanCamberos/Custom-Python-BitTorrent-Client/README.md

 Known Bugs/Issues
 Some known bugs/issues that still exist in our implementation include:
-, Debian File Last Piece Download
-, Broken Pipe Error
-Debian File Last Piece Download: While testing the torrenting capabilities of our BitTorrent Client with the debian torrent files, a recurring issue is that when our client requests the last piece from a peer, that peer sends back in response, a block of the correct length in null bytes
+● Debian File Last Piece Download, Broken Pipe Error Debian File Last Piece Download: While testing the torrenting capabilities of our BitTorrent Client with the debian torrent files, a recurring issue is that when our client requests the last piece from a peer, that peer sends back in response, a block of the correct length in null bytes